tiagoprn/devops/ansible_playbooks/ubuntu/18.04/initial-setup/roles/host_metrics/README.md

 ## About

 This installs collectd (with a plugin to collect information from vmstat) and influxdb to store the metrics.

+influxdb is the one configured to automatically poll the metrics from collectd, on its [[collectd]] section on influxdb.conf.

 ## On collectd